Diagnosis and Management of Atrial Fibrillation

 - Since thromboemboli tend to develop in the left atrial appendage (LAA), non-pharmacologic strategies for minimizing stroke risk involve occluding or removing the LAA

-- Percutaneous LAA occlusion (Watchman device): For patients with a contraindication to long-term anticoagulation (however, must be able to receive periprocedural anticoagulation)
+- Percutaneous LAA occlusion (Watchman vs Amplatzer Amulet device): For patients with a contraindication to long-term anticoagulation

-- Surgical LAA occlusion/excision: Only for patients already undergoing cardiac surgery for another indication
+- Surgical LAA occlusion/excision: Recommended for those undergoing cardiac surgery with CHA2DS2-VASc scorecha ≥ 2

 Rate Control